 Reading continues to be an integral part of our learning in Year 3.
 We aim to develop a love of reading and will enjoy many times together during each week sharing a wide range of stories, poems and non-fiction texts.
-Please ensure that your child has their book bag containing their reading book and Home-School Diary in school every day.
+Please ensure that your child has their book bag containing their reading book and Reading, Spelling and Homework Diary in school every day.
 Children may independently change their reading books as soon as they have completed a book.

-Throughout the week children in Year 3 will read as part of a whole class reading session and may also read individually with an adult.
+Throughout the week children in Year 3 will take part in whole class guided reading lessons and may also read individually with an adult.
 We encourage the children to read at home at least 5 times a week.
 Reading every day at home would be even better!
 Frequent, short sessions of 10 / 15 minutes are most beneficial.
 If your child is keen, do read for longer!

 Reading to your child develops their imagination and vocabulary.
-We appreciate the comments that you make in the Home-School Diary as this keeps us informed about how reading is going at home.
-We also encourage the children to write comments in their diaries too.
-The bookmark that will be attached to the Home-School Diary offers questions that you can ask to ensure that your child is understanding what they are reading.
+We appreciate the comments that you make in the reading records as this keeps us informed about how reading is going at home.
+We also encourage the children to write comments in their Reading, Spelling and Homework diaries too.

-The school reading scheme and book banding system provides the back bone for reading in school but it is important that your child reads and experiences other books as well.
+The school reading scheme and book banding system provides the backbone for reading in school but it is important that your child reads and experiences other books as well.
 Please encourage them to make choices about what they would like to read at home and visit the local library with them.
 Please see our list of KS2 Recommended Reads if you are stuck for a good book to read.
 The list can be found on our school website.